The Dead Stock Survival Guide for Small Manufacturers

 The importance of accurate data cannot be understated.

 Maintaining correct inventory data is useful for manufacturing your products.
-It will also help you make sure you have finished goods in stock waiting to be delivered to customers, and you’re not carrying negative inventory.
-Without it, your production planning may end up becoming obsolete, and even more sadly, your customers might not end up with their products being delivered on time.
+It will also help you make sure you have finished goods in stock waiting to be delivered to customers and that you’re not carrying negative inventory.
+Without it, your production planning may become obsolete, and even more sadly, your customers might not end up with their products being delivered on time.

 There are so many elements that can affect the products and materials which lay in your stockroom.

-Poor conditions, damp atmosphere, badly handled boxes, and even theft are just to name a few.
-Of course, most of these problems are just going to be one-off cases that are simply the reality of business.
-But there’s no doubt that optimizing maintenance and security measures can assure you don’t lose any more stock than you have to.
+Poor conditions, damp atmosphere, badly handled boxes, and even theft are just a few.
+Of course, most of these problems will just be one-off cases that are simply the reality of business.
+But no doubt optimizing maintenance and security measures can assure you don’t lose any more stock than you have to.

 We’re talking humidifiers, advanced locks, handling procedures, that kind of thing.